lubricants and moisturizers… what’s the difference?

 Via is a fresh look at what a moisturizer can be, based on today’s science.
 While a lot of vaginal moisturizers might claim to have similar ingredients, Via uses the highest-quality, next-generation, and medical-grade ingredients:

 Hyaluronic acid (HA): A humectant that attracts moisture to your skin, replenishing its natural store of moisture.
-There are varying quality grades of HA, and Via contains Contipro HA, a standardized, well-researched pharmaceutical grade of HA.
+There are varying quality grades of hyaluronic acid, and Via contains Contipro HA, a standardized, well-researched pharmaceutical grade of HA.
 The highest quality available today.

 A powerful blend of CoQ10, vitamin E, and vitamin C: Antioxidants that boost the skin cells.
 Via contains the most stable, bioavailable forms of these ingredients, and the specific combination is designed to increase absorption by the skin.

-Peptides: Amino acids that help replace depleted collagen and elastin, aiding tissue hydration and resilience.
+Peptides: Amino acids that help replace depleted collagen and elastin, aiding vaginal tissue hydration and resilience.

 Jojoba oil: Accelerates wound healing, promotes hydration, and maximizes delivery of other ingredients.
 The unique molecular structure of jojoba oil gives Via a smooth, non-greasy texture and better performance, absorption, stability and “slip properties” (which means Via can also be used during sex, although it won’t maintain its “slipperiness” as long as a lubricant will).